eradiate/eradiate/docs/rst/developer_guide/dev_install.rst

 Compiling the radiometric kernel
 --------------------------------

-Using the Makefile rule to build the kernel is the recommended way to compile.
+We recommend using the using the Makefile rule to build the kernel:

 .. code:: bash